 Not only did they reach a mutually beneficial deal, but the bankers’ lead lawyer called Cain the next day to offer her a job, saying she had never seen anyone act “so nice and so tough” simultaneously.

 The lesson?
 Rather than viewing your personal style as a liability, actively strive to capitalize on your strengths in negotiation.

 Cain, a former negotiation consultant and practicing lawyer, encourages introverts to focus on the strengths they bring to the bargaining table rather than dwelling on potential limitations.
-(To learn how she did this herself, see the sidebar above.)
 For example, an inclination toward deliberation could help negotiators overcome common cognitive biases and avoid impulsive decisions.
 Moreover, negotiators who sit back and listen could give their counterparts the space they need to express themselves fully.

 If there were any doubt, recent research supports the notion that introverts can be highly effective leaders.
 Introverted leaders are more open than extroverted leaders to suggestions from proactive employees, professors Adam Grant (University of Pennsylvania), Francesca Gino (Harvard Business School), and David Hofmann (University of North Carolina at Chapel Hill) have found.
 And quieter leaders solicit others’ opinions more often than leaders who talk more, a dynamic that enhances team performance, Leigh Tost (University of Michigan), Richard Larrick (Duke University), and Gino found in another study.